data-dependent/osrs-guides/skilling.md

 ### Elements of turns

 Within each turn, the terms which appear (such as 'timer' and 'queue ') are categories of commands, and the ordering of the these categories denotes the ordering of the execution of the corresponding commands within a turn.
-We will mostly focus here on the player turns, however do notice that this ordering is not the same for npcs and players.
+We will mostly focus here on player turns, however do notice that this ordering is not the same for npcs and players.

 #### Stalls